 As part of our enrollment process, Durham Tech reviews the immigration and residency status of all non-US citizens.
 Please visit the Center for the Global Learner in the White Building, room 58 to begin this process.
 We are happy to discuss educational options with undocumented students.
 To schedule an appointment, contact the Center for the Global Learner at firstname.lastname@example.org or call 919-536-7264, ext.
 3228.

 A high school diploma or completion of a college degree is required for admission into many of our programs.
 If you completed high school or college abroad you should have your diploma, certificate, or transcript translated into English.
 If you would like to receive transfer credit for courses you have taken in college abroad, you must have your transcript professionally evaluated.
 For a list of local certified professional translation and evaluation agencies, see Translation and Evaluation Services.

 International Student Visas

 Currently, Durham Tech only admits non-US citizens to curriculum programs if they are currently in the US.
-If you would like to transfer to Durham Tech or are interested in filing for a change of status to a student visa, please contact the director of International Student Services, at email@example.com or call 919-536-7200, ext.
-4052.
+If you would like to transfer to Durham Tech or are interested in filing for a change of status to a student visa, please contact the director of International Student Services, at email@example.com or call 919-536-7264, ext.
+3228 to schedule an appointment.
 More information on F-1 visas can be found on the Center for the Global Learner web pages.